Posted by Todd Hockenberry ● Jan 23, 2023

 Another client builds tube and pipe fabrication equipment that enables product designs for form and functionality to be converted into reality.
 They make machines that turn designs into things that are manufactured.

-One more develops fuel additives that protect and improve fuel, so vehicles and engines keep running when they are needed.
+One more develops fuel additives that protect and improve fuel, so vehicles and engines keep running when needed.
 Their products deliver insurance that engines will keep running and have a minimum of maintenance due to fuel issues.

 When you know your "why," it makes it much easier to communicate what you do to whom you want to hear those messages and point to the tactics of how you go to market.